eirkkk/Snapchat-Dark-Mode/README.md

    • Make sure you backed up all your recent photos you took before uninstalling snapchat

    • also do not update snapchat from play store

+# Installation
+   • Uninstall any other snapchat that you're using

+   • Download the apk file from [Releases Page](.)